youyanggu/covid19-forecast-hub-evaluation/README.md

 As described in the [COVID-19 Forecast Hub README](https://github.com/reichlab/covid19-forecast-hub/tree/master/data-processed#ground-truth-data), all forecasts are compared to the [Johns Hopkins University CSSE Time Series Summary](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series) as the gold standard reference data for deaths in the US.
 This truth data can be found in the [Forecast Hub data-truth directory](https://github.com/reichlab/covid19-forecast-hub/tree/master/data-truth).

+Because the truth data can be retroactively updated, we keep copies of past truth files in the [`truth`](/truth) directory.
+We use those copies to compute the baseline and incident deaths to avoid look-ahead bias.

 ### Methods

 For simplicity purposes we will be comparing the [point forecast](https://github.com/reichlab/covid19-forecast-hub/tree/master/data-processed#type) to the truth data described above.
 The point forecast is almost always the mean or median estimate of the model.